JoergHeseler/siegfried-falls-back-on-fido-identifier-for-archivematica/README.md

 ## Background

-As part of the [NFDI4Culture](https://nfdi4culture.de/) initiative, efforts are being made to enhance the ability of open-source digital preservation software like Archivematica to identify and preserve 3D file formats.
+As part of the [NFDI4Culture](https://nfdi4culture.de/) initiative, efforts are being made to enhance the ability of open-source digital preservation software like Archivematica to identify, validate and preserve 3D file formats.
 This repository provides the **siegfried_falls_back_on_fido** script, which combines two tools: Siegfried as the primary identifier and Fido as a fallback when Siegfried fails to recognize a format.

 By default, Archivematica 1.13.2 can only use one identification tool.
 The advantage of this script is that it allows the combined use of both signature-based tools pre-installed in Archivematica, i. e.
 Siegfried and Fido, thus improving the overall identification process.